icchan/icchan.github.io/_posts/2014-11-2-auto-reloading-sinatra-development-in-docker.md

 * `icchan/shotgun-sinatra` is the name of the shotgun image
 * `shotgun --host 0.0.0.0 /app/{your-app}.rb` is the command to run on the image, the 0.0.0.0 is to make accessible outside the container (default is 127.0.0.1)

-So if your app is in /home/ruby/app/hello.rb on your host and you want to run it on 8080 would run this command:
+So if your app is in `/home/ruby/app/hello.rb` on your host and you want to run it on 8080 you would run this command:

 ```bash
 docker run -d -p 8080:9393 -v /home/ruby/app:/app icchan/shotgun-sinatra shotgun --host 0.0.0.0 /app/hello.rb
 ```

 It will now be accessible at port 8080 on your host.
-If you are using boot2docker its probably http://192.168.59.103:8080
+If you are using boot2docker its probably `http://192.168.59.103:8080`.

-Now if you edit the file /home/ruby/app/hello.rb on your host machine, the changes will automagically be reflected in the running app :)
+Now edit the file `/home/ruby/app/hello.rb` on your host machine, the changes will automagically be reflected in the running app :)